pioneers/mentor-matching/README.md

 The columns should be organized as follows:
 * 1 column for team name.
-* 70 columns for availability, where a 1 represents the team being available in that time slot and a 0 represents them being unavailable.
+* 168 columns for availability, where a 1 represents the team being available in that time slot and a 0 represents them being unavailable.
 * 4 columns for which team type (eg new, small coach presence, etc) this team is, where a 1 represents the team being that type and a 0 represents the team not being that type.
 * 1 column for how good/bad it would be for this team to get only one mentor (must be "Bad", "Neutral", or "Good")
-* 5 columns for how long each travel method would take, as an integer number of minutes.
+* 1 column for how long each travel method would take, as an integer number of minutes.
 If the team plans on working with their mentor(s) on the Berkeley campus, put in 0 for these columns.
-* 5 columns for how much the team wants the different skills (each must be "Not at all", "Somewhat", or "Very").
+* 2 columns for how much the team wants the different skills (each must be a number from 1 to 5, with 1 as most requested).

 In cases where there are multiple columns (ie, availability, transit times, etc), the columns must be in the same order as in `mentors.csv`.